Jorge González Camarena: Career

-Other notable murals during González Camarena's career include La erupción de Xitle (an oil/wax work) at the Cuicuilco site.
-Monumento a la Independencia in Dolores Hidalgo, Belisario Dominguez at the Mexican Senate and Las Razas at the Museo Nacional de Antropología e Historia, which was used on a Mexican stamp in 1992 to commemorate the 500th anniversary of Columbus's arrival to the Americas.
+Other notable murals during González Camarena's career include La erupción de Xitle (an oil/wax work) at the Cuicuilco site, Monumento a la Independencia in Dolores Hidalgo, Belisario Domínguez at the Mexican Senate and Las Razas at the Museo Nacional de Antropología e Historia, which was used on a Mexican stamp in 1992 to commemorate the 500th anniversary of Columbus's arrival to the Americas.
 His last mural was created in 1978, two years before his death and called Trilogía de Saltillo, in the municipal building of Saltillo, Coahuila.

 While best known for his mural work, González Camarena also produced over 2,000 easel work and some sculpture.
-His best known work of this type is La Patria, an image of a woman with national symbols to represent the country of Mexico.
+His best known work of this type is La Patria, an image of a woman with national symbols to represent Mexico.
 It is well known because from the 1960s into the 1970s, this image was used on the cover of free textbooks produced by the Secretaría de Educación Pública.
 These include over 350 titles totaling over 523 million copies.
-The image has reappeared sporadically on books produced by the government entity since.
-At the end of the 1970s, the Mexican government commissioned him to create a painting for the Bulgarian people of Saint George.
+The image has reappeared sporadically on books produced by the government agency since.
+At the end of the 1970s, the Mexican government commissioned him to create a painting of Saint George for the Bulgarian people.
 He was invited to Bulgaria to unveil the painting.
-In appreciation, the Bulgarian government sponsored a European tour of Gonzalez Camarena's work which ended up in the Museo de Arte Moderno in New York.
+In appreciation, the Bulgarian government sponsored a European tour of González Camarena's work which ended up in the Museo de Arte Moderno in New York.
 Most of his easel work is in the hands of private collectors in both Mexico and abroad.
 These include the Museo Soumaya, the collection of the Carso Foundation, the collection of José López Portillo and the estate of Henry Ford.
 Some are in the Museo de Arte Moderno.
 Very little of the artist's work are in the family as the rest were sold.

 By the 1940s, González Camarena's work began to draw serious attention from art critics and win awards.
 In 1966 the Palacio de Bellas Artes organized and anthological exhibition in his honor.
 In 1967, he received the Order of Merit, grade Commendatore from the Italian government for a portrait of Michelangelo he created for the Italian artist's house in Caprese.
 He received the Premio Nacional de Artes in 1970 and in 1972 was accepted as a member of the Academia de Artes.
 He was also a member of the Asociación Mexicana de Artes Plásticas and the Salón de la Plástica Mexicana.
-For the 2008 100th anniversary of his birth, institutions such as the Museo Soumaya, the Instituto Politécnical Nacional, the Mexican Senate and the Instituto Mexicano de Seguro Social held exhibitions and homage to his work and life.
+For the 100th anniversary of his birth in 2008, institutions such as the Museo Soumaya, the Instituto Politécnico Nacional, the Mexican Senate and the Instituto Mexicano de Seguro Social held exhibitions and homage to his work and life.